denisbohm/firefly-arm-swd/README.md

 Firefly ARM Serial Wire Debug Mac OS X Framework

+Note that this has been replaced by firefly-arm-serial-wire-debug and is no longer being maintained.

 See http://fireflydesign.com for information on the open source Firefly Activity Monitor.

 Copyright and License